-Happy 2021!
-The garden project will commence next week on Tuesday the 19th from 2-4pm.
-And will be a fortnightly recurring session.
+The community gardening project will run fortnightly on Tuesdays from 2-4pm.
+Gardening tools will be available for you to use.
 Join us in an afternoon activity of gardening, fresh air and conversation in our front yard.
 Please confirm via 0477 001 110 if you are attending.
 Hope to see you all there!

 Covid-19 and Victoria's current restriction levels